 Copy transactions from one QuickBooks company file to another.
 Transactions are pulled directly from QuickBooks and made ready to import into another company file.
 Filter your transactions based on date, account, and transaction type.
 Most transaction types are supported.

-The Transaction copier pulls transactions from one company file and helps you import them into another company file.
-It works from within Excel and displays the transactions on an Excel worksheet for review.
-You can select transactions to copy by their date, transaction type, or by account.
+The Transaction Copier pulls transactions from one company file and helps you import them into another company file.
+It works within Excel and displays the transactions on an Excel worksheet for review.
+You can select transactions to copy by their date, transaction type, account, and paid status.

 For example, you may want to copy invoices entered in one company file to a different QuickBooks file at the home office.
 Or, an accountant may want to make modifications to a client’s file by adding journal entries or other transactions.
 Using this add in, these new transactions can be pulled from one company file and imported into another file.

-The add in supports all transaction types that are supported by QuickBooks import.
-This includes types such as bills, checks, deposits, invoices, payments, journals, and most others.
+The add in supports all transaction types that are supported by QuickBooks for import.
+This includes bills, checks, deposits, invoices, payments, journals, and most others.

 For added flexibility, the source & destination company files can be on different QuickBooks versions and even on different machines.

 Download this add in for a free trial, which allows you to try before you buy.
 You can use the trial to test the add in and create up to 100 individual transactions (e.g. 100 journal entries or 100 invoices, or a mix of transaction types.)